meilisearch/meilisearch-rust/README.md

 However, making a program intended to run in a web browser requires a **very** different design than a CLI program.
 To see an example of a simple Rust web app using MeiliSearch, see the [tutorial (not available yet)]().

 WARNING: `meilisearch-sdk` will panic if no Window is available (ex: Web extension).

+## 🤖 Compatibility with MeiliSearch

+This package is compatible with the following MeiliSearch versions:
+- `v0.13.X`

 ## ⚙️ Development Workflow and Contributing